 - The upper sections have lots of shallow steps and no handrails.
 If your mobility is limited, it may be better to choose a seat in a lettered section.

-How to Get to the Berkeley Greek Theatre
+How to Get There

 The theatre is at 2001 Gayley Road in Berkeley, near the University of California campus.

-Some Greek Theatre veterans suggest parking on the nearby streets instead of the parking garages.
-It's a strategy that can save you money but can be a frustrating experience when something else is happening on campus.
-Depending on the time and day of the week, parking for part of all of your visit may be free, even when there's a meter at the curb.
-Parking enforcement in Berkeley is diligent, especially on concert days.
-It's best to be sure you won't overstay the time limit and that the meter is paid until the fees are lifted.
+Spots will be scarce when something else is happening on campus.
+Parking for part of your visit may be free, even when there's a meter at the curb.
+But Berkeley parking enforcement is strict, and you need to be sure you don't overstay the time limit and that the meter is paid until the fees are lifted.